bgx4k3p/resume-editor/README.md

 ## 💡 Perfect For

 Job seekers who need to quickly customize resumes for different applications without the hassle of traditional word processors.
+It also allows for integration with other automation.

 ## 📄 License